drcd1/cloth_simulation_ode/README.md

 ### How to run
 `./prog`

-The progrma will then ask you to input the parameters you'd like to use.
+The program will then ask you to input the parameters you'd like to use.
 (cloth resolution, integrator, timestep, etc...)